RKLong/Kickstarter_Analysis_Challenge/README.md

 ## Analysis and Challenges

 ### Theatre Outcomes based on Launch Date
-The table/chart shows us the different outcomes based on the months the theatre kickstarter campaigns were launched.
+The table/chart shows us the different outcomes based on the months the theatre Kickstarter campaigns were launched.
 For the canceled theatre campaigns, its line graph is not continuous as there is a break in october, where no kickstarter campaigns were canceled.

 ![Analysis of Outcome](Resources/Theater_Outcomes_vs_Launch.png)